hiae-aead/draft-pham-hiae/draft-pham-hiae.md

 ## Quantum Setting

-HiAE targets a secuirty strength of `128` bits against key recovery attacks and forgery attacks in quantum setting.
+HiAE targets a security strength of `128` bits against key recovery attacks and forgery attacks in quantum setting.
 We do not claim security against online superposition queries to the cryptographic oracle attacks, as such attacks are highly impractical in real-world applications.

 ## Attacks Considerations